SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-01-25-locked-out-of-rstudio-server.md

 ```

 You will be prompted to enter your password and possibly to add SESYNC to your list of known hosts.
-Once you do, you will be connected to the SESYNC server and the current working directory will be `/research-home/jdoe`, which you can confirm by entering `pwd`.
+Once you do, you will be connected to the SSH gateway (`sshgw00`) on the SESYNC server
+and the current working directory will be `/research-home/jdoe`, which you can confirm by entering `pwd`.
 You will see something like:

 ```
-jdoe@sshgw02:~$ pwd
+jdoe@sshgw00:~$ pwd
 /research-home/jdoe
 ```

 To find out how much space is being used by the different subdirectories in your home directory, enter `du -h --max-depth=1` and it will list all the top-level subdirectories and how much space they are taking up.
 It might look something like:

 ```
-jdoe@sshgw02:~$ du -h --max-depth=1
+jdoe@sshgw00:~$ du -h --max-depth=1
 10M   ./.cache
 5M    ./.local
 1G    ./R